ajakhotia/robotFarm/README.md

 ### 📦 Install system dependencies

-The configure command above will generate a file called `systemDependencies.txt` in the build tree.
+The configure command above will generate a file named `systemDependencies.txt` in the build tree.
 This file contains a list of system dependencies that are required to build libraries you requested.
 Install the dependencies using the following command: